This course is open for applications.

 - Mid August - early November (13 weeks)

-Our links with healthcare professionals in Croatia provide the opportunity for a two week placement to experience children's nursing outside the UK.
-We also offer 12 week placement options in Finland and Norway through the ERASMUS scheme and a four-week international placement option.
+Our links with healthcare professionals in Croatia mean you can go a two-week placement there, to experience children's nursing outside the UK.
+We also offer 12-week placements in Finland and Norway through the Erasmus scheme and a four-week international placement option.

 Careers / Further study